 - EU: Depending on the member state, you may need to notify the national food safety authority before placing the product on the market, often through a "Food Business Operator" based within the EU.

-- Canada: As mentioned, both a Product License (for the item) and a Site License (for the manufacturing facility) are mandatory prerequisites for sale.
+- Canada: As mentioned, both a Product License (for the item) and a Site License (for the manufacturing facility) are mandatory for sale.

 Best Practices for Successful Export